Martha's Shaker Lemon Pie

 Wash and cut 2 of the lemons into paper-thin slices.
-It is very important to slice the lemons as thinly as possible; use a very sharp knife or an electric meat slicer, if on is available.
-Remove peel and pith of remaining lemons; slice the flesh very, very thinly, and put it with the other slices in a large mixing bowl.
-Add sugar, and toss well to coat.
-Cover bowl with plastic wrap, and let the mixture rest overnight, stirring occasionally.
+(It is very important to slice the lemons as thinly as possible; use a very sharp knife or an electric meat slicer, if one is available.)
+Remove the peel and pith of the remaining lemons; slice the flesh very, very thinly, and put it with the other slices in a large mixing bowl.
+Add the sugar and toss well to coat all the lemon slices.
+Cover the bowl with plastic wrap and let the mixture rest overnight, stirring occasionally.
+This takes the bitterness from the rind.

-The next day, preheat oven to 450 degrees.
-Press one circle of pastry into an 11-inch pie plate and chill.
+The next day, preheat the oven to 450 degrees.
+Press one Pate Brisee round into a 9-inch pie plate and chill.

-Add beaten eggs to the lemon mixture, and mix well.
-Turn mixture into prepared pie shell, neatly arranging some of the lemon slices on top.
-Cut long, even slashes 1 inch apart in the other pastry round, and place on top of filling.
-Crimp edges of the pie to seal.
-Brush top and edges with egg-white glaze.
-Bake for 15 minutes.
-Reduce oven temperature to 375 degrees and continue baking for 30 minutes, or until the crust is golden brown and shiny.
+Add the beaten eggs to the sugar-coated lemon slices and mix well.
+Turn the mixture into the prepared pie shell, neatly arranging some of the lemon slices on top.
+Cut long, even slashes 1 inch apart in the other pastry round and cover the filling with it.
+Crimp the edges of the pie to seal.
+Brush the pastry top and edges with the egg white and sprinkle with sanding sugar.
+Bake for 20 minutes.
+Cover the edges of the pie with foil.
+Reduce the oven temperature to 375 degrees and continue baking until the crust is golden brown and shiny, about 30 minutes.
 Let cool on a rack before serving.